koswald/VBScript/docs/VBScriptClasses.md

 ## WoWChecker
 Provides an object whose default property, isWoW, returns a boolean indicating whether the calling script was itself called by a SysWoW64 (32-bit) .exe file.

 How it works: .exe files in %SystemRoot%\System32 and %SystemRoot%\SysWoW64 are compared by size or checksum.
-If the files are the same, then the calling script must be running in a 32-bit process.
+If the files are the same, then the calling script is assumed to be running in a 32-bit process.

 Usage examples
 ```vb